 Disney's Caribbean Beach Resort has also undergone renovations.
 This beach-themed resort offers a large pirate-themed pool called the Fuentes del Morro Pool.
 There are also two waterslides and a 12-person jacuzzi.
 If you'd prefer a more quiet swimming experience, there are five leisure pools located throughout the property.

-There are several food options available to guests of the resort.
-There’s the Island Markets, the Centertown Food Truck, the Centertown Buffet, the Centertown Bar, and the Spyglass Grill.
-It’s also adjacent to the new Riviera Beach Resort, so you can walk over there for additional food items.
+The resort offers several food options for its guests.
+There's the Island Markets, the Centertown Buffet, the Centertown Bar, and the Spyglass Grill.
+It's also adjacent to the new Riviera Beach Resort, so you can walk over there for additional food items.

-Several years ago, I visited Disney’s Caribbean Beach Resort for the first time.
+Several years ago, I visited Disney's Caribbean Beach Resort for the first time.
 I was so impressed with the amenities, activities, and location of this resort.
-In addition, the Caribbean Beach Resort is located on the Skyliner, making it more convenient for getting to Epcot and Hollywood Studios.
+Additionally, the Caribbean Beach Resort is conveniently located on the Skyliner, providing easy access to EPCOT and Hollywood Studios.

-If you are wondering what the best moderate Disney resort is, I’d probably recommend the Caribbean Beach Resort, due to the Skyliner and great activities.
+If you're wondering what the best moderate Disney resort is, I'd probably recommend the Caribbean Beach Resort, thanks to its Skyliner and great activities.

 The Cabins at Fort Wilderness Resort